limbee/NTIRE2017/README.md

     $makeReposit/NTIRE2017/demo/img_output/
     ```

-    * Here are some optional arguments you can adjust.
-If you have any problem, please refer following lines.
+    * Here are some optional argument examples you can adjust.
+Please refer to the following explanation.

     ```bash
     # You can test our model with multiple GPU. (n = 1, 2, 4)